Stephen Craigan: Coaching career

 Craigan has made steady strides into management.
 As well as being caretaker manager for Motherwell in 2009, he was named assistant manager of the Northern Ireland Under-19 squad on 11 October 2012.
 He also continued working as a football pundit for radio and television.
 In July 2015, Craigan was appointed manager of Motherwell's under-20 team.
 After manager Ian Baraclough left the club in September, Craigan was put in temporary control of the first team.

 Media career

-Since BT Sport took over ESPN UK's rights to the SPFL in 2013, Craigan's legendary football career has seen him in demand as a studio pundit on the network, regularly appearing alongside Darrell Currie, and fellow pundits Chris Sutton and Ally McCoist.
+Since BT Sport took over ESPN UK's rights to the SPFL in 2013, Craigan's journeyman football career has been superseded by his work as a studio pundit on the network, regularly appearing alongside Darrell Currie, and fellow pundits Chris Sutton and Ally McCoist.
 From the start of the 2016–17 season Craigan has also appeared on BT Sport's coverage of the Scottish League Cup, working as an analyst and co-commentator, alongside Rob MacLean or Rory Hamilton.

 He also works as a pundit on Premier Sport's coverage of Scottish Football.